 Seeking to “lay bare the questions that have been hidden by the answers”James Baldwin

-The “stuck narratives” project investigated questions about Ryerson University students’ sense of belonging in a university institution and the ways in which dominant narratives about the post-secondary experience impact students’ actual lived experiences within it.
-SERT used arts-based methods of inquiry, including collage, drawing, writing, photography, and digital storytelling, both as tools to elicit responses from participants and as ways to share the results of their work.
-Our report documents our process, research design, and final results and features each of the collages our student participants made to represent their experiences in post-secondary.
+The “stuck narratives” project from April 2018-April 2019 investigated questions about Ryerson University students’ sense of belonging in a university institution and the ways in which dominant narratives about the post-secondary experience impact students’ actual lived experiences within it.
+SERT used arts-based methods of inquiry, including collage, drawing, writing, photography, and digital storytelling, both as tools to elicit responses from participants and as ways to share the results of our work.

 Over the course of our focus groups, we engaged a total of seventeen participants in collage-making as a form of eliciting narratives about their student experience, representing in turn the following questions: A) What did you envision coming into post-secondary education?
 B) What is your actual lived experience as a Ryerson student?
 Through the making of these collages and the ensuing reflective conversations, we hoped to elicit responses and stories from students about their expectations and experiences in university and whether there were interesting relationships to be noticed.